jd-reynolds/n-back/README.md

 # N-Back
-*A CLI game and python module to test working memory*
+A CLI game and python module to test working memory.

 ### Requirements
 * python 3